mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 The command `srun hostname` is to check if the correct number of cores and nodes are assigned to the job.
 It is not needed in production runs.

 ???
 "Side note: partitions and modules"
     The modules used in the above example is for the CentOS 7 OS, which works for these partitions: `sched_mit_hill`, `newnodes`, and `sched_any`.
 If using a partition with the Rocky 8 OS, such as `sched_mit_orcd`, change the modules accrodingly (see the first session).
-These are the public partitions that are avaiable to most users.
+These are public partitions that are avaiable to most users.
 Many labs have partitions for their purchased nodes.

 Submit the job with the `sbatch` command,
 ```